lukedupin/caterpillar/README.md

 add( None, "cat", "fish") # Returns { "c": "catfish" } # Type checking isn't done when calling directly
 ```

+## Where are PUT and DELETE?
+They didn't make the cut.
+PUT and DELETE don't add any new functionality over update and remove endpoints.
+PUT/DELETE aren't fundimental to Django, since Caterpillar aims to be as lightweight as possible, this feature is out of scope.

 # @Cocoon

 Cocoon is a function decorator that defines endpoint arguments and data types.